Sociology... then AI? A data scientist's journey and insights

 The world of data science continues to attract professionals from diverse backgrounds, bringing fresh perspectives to an increasingly complex field.
-In a recent conversation, Yoann Veny, Data Scientist at Agilytic, shared his unique journey from sociology to artificial intelligence, offering valuable insights into the current challenges and opportunities facing organizations as they navigate the generative AI revolution.
+And that's a good thing!
+In a recent conversation, Yoann Veny, Data Scientist at Agilytic, shared his unique journey from sociology to artificial intelligence.

 Yoann's story begins with what he calls an "atypical" background for a data scientist.
-Originally pursuing sociology at university specifically to avoid mathematics and sciences, he discovered an unexpected passion for statistics during his social sciences studies.
+Originally pursuing sociology at university specifically to avoid mathematics and sciences (his words, not ours), he discovered an unexpected passion for statistics during his social sciences studies.
 This revelation led him to complete a master's degree in statistics for social sciences at KU Leuven, setting the foundation for his future career.

-This interdisciplinary foundation has proven invaluable throughout his career.
+This interdisciplinary foundation has actually proven invaluable throughout his career.
 After transitioning from academia to industry, Yoann spent a decade at a telecommunications operator, where he experienced firsthand the power of data-driven insights.
-A particularly memorable project involved combining marketing and technical network data to predict customer churn – a perfect example of how different data silos within organizations can be united to solve complex business problems.
+A particularly memorable project involved combining marketing and technical network data to predict customer churn: a perfect example of how different data silos within organizations can be united to solve complex business problems.

-After ten years in a large corporation, Yoann joined Agilytic, embracing the dynamic world of data science consulting.
-The transition highlighted key differences between in-house and consulting roles, particularly around diversity of experience.
+After ten years in a large corporation, Yoann joined Agilytic, embracing the world of data science consulting.
+In his experience, this transition highlighted a lot of differences between in-house and consulting roles.

 This challenge has fundamentally changed Agilytic's approach to client engagement.
 While traditional machine learning projects could often be scoped in one or two workshop sessions, generative AI initiatives require deeper diagnostic phases lasting five to ten days.
 This extended discovery process addresses several critical questions: